Jadu07/CodeFoad/README.md

-# Welcome This is Coadfoad
+# Welcome This is CodeFoad.